smash64-dev/network-analyzer/README.md

 ## Checking if the analyzer is running

 - Open a command prompt / terminal in the analyzer directory
-- Check th status of the analyzer with
+- Check th status of the analyzer with:

 ```
 $ vagrant status